josephluck/internote/ui/README.md

 Serving static files through AWS lambda isn't cost effective.
 As such, we copy next's output assets to S3 via a serverless plugin, and use next's `assetPrefix` option to point to the S3 bucket.

+In order to give serverless access to create public S3 buckets, the serverless policy needs to have the `"s3:PutBucketAcl"` permission (which it does not have by default).

 > Next requests static files at the base path `http://my.app/_next` but does not output static assets in a `_next` directory.
 For this reason, we copy `.next/static` to a temporary directory `.static/_next` and sync the `.static` directory with S3 to ensure the correct paths in S3.
 This is to avoid having to write a proxy to redirect file requests to `_next` in the S3 bucket.

-In order to get this to work, the default serverless policy needs to have the `"s3:PutBucketAcl"` permission (which it does not have by default)